jonathinks/jonathannylander.se/content/posts/developmental-psychology.md

 <p><i>In Stage 2, the emphasis on one’s own needs, interests and agendas is primary.

 Relationships are transactional.
 Stage 2 individuals view people as a means to get their own needs met, as opposed to a shared internal experience (how we feel about each other).
 They care about how others perceive them, but only because those perceptions may have concrete consequences for them.
-For example, when Stage 2 friends do not lie to each other, it is because of a fear of the consequences or retaliation, not because they value honesty and transparency in a relationship.
+For example, when Stage 2 friends do not lie to each other, it is because of a fear of the consequences or retaliation, not because they value honesty and transparency in a relationship.</p>

-Moreover, individuals follow along with rules, philosophies, movements or ideologies because of external rewards or punishments, not because they truly believe in them.
+<p>Moreover, individuals follow along with rules, philosophies, movements or ideologies because of external rewards or punishments, not because they truly believe in them.
 For example, a person in Stage 2 won’t cheat because they’re scared of the consequences, not because it goes against their personal values.</p>

-Written by <a href="https://medium.com/@NataliMorad/how-to-be-an-adult-kegans-theory-of-adult-development-d63f4311b553" target="_blank">Natali Morad.</a>
+<p>Written by <a href="https://medium.com/@NataliMorad/how-to-be-an-adult-kegans-theory-of-adult-development-d63f4311b553" target="_blank">Natali Morad.</a>
 </i></p>

 I often find it difficult to understand whether a friend or a student of mine is at the second developmental stage.
 However, in the complex world of our urban society, it is challenging to make sense of the world from this perspective.
 I learned from leadership coach Jennifer Garvey Berger that in order to help people grow from this stage to the Socialized mind, trying to take other people's perspective is a key practice.
 In her book Changing On The Job, she writes *"The key developmental outcome in any curriculum for someone seeing the world through a self-sovereign form of mind is simply to begin to see that he is part of a bigger world than he understood before.
 One element of this is for him to understand and take in the perspectives of others.
 This is a time to learn the benefits of subordinating your own needs to the needs of others, and so any teaching that asks this person to take and hold a really different perspective than his own is extraordinarily helpful."*